Learn time management through pacing yourself

-Sometimes, youth groups or other service groups are looking for projects where they help those burdened with caregiving responsibilities.
+Sometimes, youth groups or other service groups are looking for projects to help those burdened with caregiving responsibilities.
 Ask around to see if anyone knows of a group.

 Handymen or After-School jobs

-Teenagers are often looking for gas money, and adults may look for little odd jobs to bring in a little cash.
+Teenagers often look for gas money, and adults may look for little odd jobs to bring in a little cash.
 If you can afford to pay someone, put an ad in the local paper for help or as neighbors for references.

+Many of us say we don’t have time to exercise, but there are ways to get exercise informally provide time management options.
 Short walks, dancing around the room to a song on the radio, anything for just ten minutes two-three times a day helps to work off the stress.
 Stretching helps a lot with flexibility too!
 Going into a quiet room and dropping to the floor to stretch out the back, hips, and leg joints provide a time of great relaxation for me.
 Often you can get ideas from Youtube or one of the A person who provides needed help to someone of any age who is ill or injured and unable to care for themselves.
 They may provide emotional support, physical assistance, financial assistance, or other types of help.
-Publications like AARP or Caregivers Action Network.
+More Publications like AARP or Caregivers Action Network.

 Having someone with whom you can share your feelings is a positive way of releasing pent-up emotions.
 When you keep them bottled up inside, you begin to feel trapped, and the negative emotions fester into depression.
 If you have a friend you trust to share your concerns, you can empty your bucket of emotions and clean out that negative energy.